 In between are the normal people, who live immersed in a thousand other issues.
 For them, changing the paradigm of their relationship with the car is certainly not the number one priority.
 In this whole affair, they are the only ones who seem to act with the reality principle in mind, if only their own.
 Despite being indispensable to this as to all other revolutions, neither politics nor supply cares about them.
 As if the individual could no longer determine his or her own choices and both politics and supply could impose their will, without fear of contradiction and in defiance of those who believed that politics should represent the citizens and that the customer is the real king for companies.

 Instead, in doing market research, our eyes have always been on the individual.
 In this case, even more so, precisely because the individual is the decisive but somehow overlooked actor in this matter.
-Since 2008 we have cyclically observed the demand for electric cars.
+Since 2008 we have cyclically observed the demand for electric vehicles.
 So far we have done so in Italy and from this year, together with 7th Sense Research, we will be going to a wider base, with 10,000 interviews covering the five main European countries.

-Our aim is to identify the segments of people who are closest to the electric car today, those who will enter it in the medium term and those who will resist it.
+Our aim is to identify the segments of people who are closest to the electric vehicle today, those who will enter it in the medium term and those who will resist it.
 For each of them we will find the keys that marketing can use to engage them.

 We will start with whether the transition to electric vehicles is a decision that motorists have now fully understood or rather an issue that they still consider undefined.
 What is their real opinion on electric vehicles, compared to conventional vehicles and future alternatives such as hydrogen vehicles.
 How much does the high cost of energy affect their mobility choices.
 We will clarify which decision criteria drive them towards electric.
 Above all, we will identify what product and infrastructure barriers are holding them back, and what levels of development will have to wait for them to unlock.
 And how financing services can make up for the purchasing difficulties.
-From the pioneers who are already going electric, we will hear how the relationship with the car has changed and how much and whether they feel ready to spread the good news to the world.
+From the pioneers who are already going electric, we will hear how the relationship with the mobility has changed and how much and whether they feel ready to spread the good news to the world.

 We know that such a difficult subject as whether or not to take part in a revolution deserves a very wide lens.
 The myriad of forces at play generates ‘new results’ – up-to-date and in constant flux – that cannot be identified without having the basic information about the individual: the principles, truths, values, attitudes, and actual conditions that end up governing him or her and directing his or her choices.
 We will therefore rely on our experience in finding the basic traits to describe the different types of individual.